jasonsgunz/UniversalAimbot/README.md

-# UPDATE LOG V3.3!
+# UPDATE LOG V3.3.1! (very small update)

--- added setting button u can click it only features a ui toggle atm
+-- added a femboy to the notification.

 # NOTE!
 THIS SCRIPT MIGHT NOT WORK IN EVERY GAME I WILL PUT MORE EFFORT FOR GAMES INTO THIS IF ANYONE IS INTERESTED TO TEST GAMES FOR ME, DM s9q9 ON DISCORD.